philipphenkel/docker-faye-server/README.md

 ---------------------
 Variable | Description
 -------- | -----------
 `FAYE_MOUNT` | The path on the host at which the Faye service is provided.
-The default value is /bayeux and clients would have to connect to `http://host:port/bayeux`.
+The default value is `/bayeux` and clients would have to connect to `http://host:port/bayeux`.
 The server will handle any request whose path begins with the mount path; this is so that it can interoperate with clients that use different request paths for different channels.
 `FAYE_TIMEOUT` | The maximum time to hold a connection open before returning the response.
 This is given in seconds and must be smaller than the timeout on your web front-end.
 Default timeout is 45 seconds.
-`FAYE_LOGGING` | If set to `true` connections and subscriptions will be logged. `false` by default.
+`FAYE_LOG_LEVEL` | If set to `1` connections and subscriptions will be logged.
+If set to `2` all published messages will be logged in addition. `0` by default.
 `FAYE_STATS` | If set to `true` statistics provided at `http://host:FAYE_STATS_PORT`. `false` by default.
 `FAYE_STATS_PORT` | The port at which statistics are served via HTTP. `1936` by default.
 `FAYE_WILDCARD_SUBSCRIPTION_ON_ROOT` | Enables wildcard subscriptions on root.
 For privacy reasons `false` by default.